District 51 cancels school-sponsored trips outside of Colorado

 “We’re not the only ones making this hard call,” Shockley added.

-Spring break for the students will begin Thursday as the District 51 will disinfect all surfaces in area schools and that it will continue to do so after students and staff return.
+Spring break for the students will begin Thursday as District 51 will disinfect all surfaces in area schools and will continue to do so after students and staff return.

 Further, they urged people who may be displaying symptoms to not come to school and to self-isolate or get medical attention.